eclipse/mraa/docs/internals.md

 spidev5.2.
 Typically on a micro using a random gpio as a chip select works well, and on some platforms if one is careful with threads this can work well with mraa.
 However when a kernel module shares the same bus as spidev (but on a different CS) this behaviour is *very* dangerous.
-Platforms such as galileo gen2 & edison + arduino breakout work this way.
-Mraa will not help you in using a non HW chip select, do so at your own peril!
+Platforms such as Galileo Gen2 & Edison + Arduino breakout board work this way.
+Mraa will not help you in using a non hardware chip select, do so at your own peril!

 ### gpio ###